EstebanParamo/reservoir-levels-analysis-using-swot/README.md

 **Analysis of reservoir water surface elevation (WSE) by comparing SWOT satellite data with in situ measurements.**

-This project processes SWOT Raster and LakeSP products to extract Water Surface Elevation (wse) to compare them whit real in situ measurements.
+This project processes SWOT Raster and LakeSP products to extract Water Surface Elevation (wse) to compare them with real in situ measurements.

 ---